cardano-foundation/developer-portal/docs/smart-contracts/overview.md

 - The smart contract is a piece of code that allows a decentralized system to operate.

 ## Programming languages

+There are a variety of smart contract languages exist.

+#### Official languages

 - [Marlowe](marlowe) - a domain-specific language, it covers the world of financial contracts.
 - [Plutus](plutus) - a platform to write full applications that interact with the Cardano blockchain.

+#### Community projects

+You can find an overview over community led smart contract languages [here](https://aiken-lang.org/ecosystem-overview#the-alternatives)